C-NASIR/airbnb-clone/README.md

 ___
 ### **NOTICE**
 This project is suspended.
-I was doing this while I was looking for a developer job, I got the job now and focusing on learning about the team and getting onbaord.
+I was doing this while I was looking for a developer job, I got the job now and focusing on learning about the team and getting onboard.
 ___

 ## Project summary